"The King is dead! Long live the king! ...But who is the king?"

 - In The Prince of Ill Luck, the bastard brother of the Duke tries to kill the Duke and his daughter so he can take over.

 - Pretty much the entire plot so far of A Song of Ice and Fire and a good chunk of the backstory.
-The real plot essentially kicks off when Robert Baratheon is killed while hunting, leaving behind an heir who turns out to not actually be his son (and is a sociopath, to boot).
-The rest of the books focus on the so-called "Game of Thrones".
-Further complicating the succession crisis is that the dead king was the first of a new dynasty, having led a war against the previous lot, and nobody was really settled into things as of his death — the Targaryens only ousted fifteen years ago, and plenty of people not only remember them but actively want them back.
-By the time his death becomes public, contenders to the throne include his son (not really his son, but a product of Brother-Sister Incest by the queen), his two brothers, the last surviving heiress to the previous dynasty, and the rulers of two nations (from before Wsteros was unified) that want to secede from the Seven Kingdoms.
+The real plot essentially kicks off when King Robert Baratheon is killed via hunting accident, leaving Joffrey as his successor, but Joffrey is not actually his son (and the kid is a sociopath with a 0% Approval Rating, to boot).
+Further complicating matters is that Robert was the first of a new dynasty, having led a rebellion against the previous rulers, and nobody was really settled into things as of his death — the Targaryens were only ousted fifteen years ago, and plenty of people not only remember them but actively want them back.
+By the time Robert's death becomes public, contenders to the throne include Joffrey and the rest of the Lannister clan, his two brothers Stannis and Renly, the last (or is she?) surviving heiress to the previous dynasty Daenerys Targaryen, and the rulers of two nations (from before Westeros was unified) that want to secede from the Seven Kingdoms.
 By the start of the second book, they're at war.

 - In the distant backstory, the Targaryen king Aegon IV "the Unworthy" had numerous bastard children whom he legitimised on his deathbed.
 This, combined with his obvious fondness for his eldest natural son Daemon (to the point of having gifted him with the dynasty's Ancestral Weapon) caused a succession crisis as Daemon and his supporters argued that Aegon intended for him to be his true heir, which led to a war and many of Daemon's descendents also attempting to claim the throne (the last of which was finally put down shortly before the start of the books' proper timeline).